Nonreciprocal Weyl semimetal waveguide: Introduction

 Surface plasmon polaritons (SPPs) are coherent excitations of electrons and radiation, confined at the interface between a metal and a dielectric.
 The possibility of confining the radiation on sub-wavelength scales allows to greatly enhance the intensity of the electromagnetic field and its interaction with matter \cite{Yu2019}.
 A plasmonic waveguide, in particular, exploits the SPPs to overcome the limitations in light confinement caused by diffraction and to reduce the size of the device, which can reach diameters down to tens of nm \cite{Oulton2009,Gramotnev2010}.
 It is also the basic component of a number of devices, e.g., SPP nanolasers \cite{Oulton2009,Hill2009}.
 Controlling the direction of SPPs is often necessary to reduce noise and desirable to various applications, e.g., circulators or amplifiers \cite{Camley1987}.
 It requires, however, specially engineered circuit elements \cite{Lin2013,Liu2012} or interfaces \cite{Huang2013}.

 In this work, we explore the possibility of using a Weyl semimetal (WS) as constituent element of the waveguide.
 WSs are topological materials, exhibiting non-degenerate band touching points in an otherwise gapped Brillouin zone \cite{Armitage2018}.
-Since their discovery \cite{Xu2015,Lv2015}, a large number of compounds have been shown to exhibit a WS phase \cite{Bradlyn2017,Vergniory2019}, eliciting intense theoretical and experimental interest.
+Since their discovery \cite{Xu2015,Lv2015}, a large number of compounds have been shown to exhibit a WS phase \cite{Kruthoff2017,Bradlyn2017,Vergniory2019}, eliciting intense theoretical and experimental interest.
 These materials possess nontrivial transport properties \cite{Son2013,Pellegrino2015}, which can be traced back to the presence of an axionic term in the emergent electrodynamics \cite{Wilczek1987,Sekine2021}, directly connected to a chiral anomaly \cite{Fujikawa}.
 Our approach exploits these features to propose a novel way to control the propagation of plasmonic excitations.
 More in detail, the axionic term in a WS is quasi-universal, in that it is fully determined by universal constants, while the realization-specific structure of the electronic band only enters via the separation of the band-touching points.
 This term encodes the anomalous Hall effect, the chiral magnetic response \cite{Zyuzin2012,Vazifeh2013,Chen2013}, and the optical activity \cite{Kargarian2015,Chen2019}.
 The giant nonreciprocity in magnetic WSs results in significant magneto-optical effects, which can be exploited to design plasmonic circuit elements, e.g., sub-wavelength optical insulators \cite{Asadchy2020}.

-On planar interfaces, the SPPs in WSs emerge from the strong coupling of light and the chiral surface Fermi arcs \cite{Song2017,Andolina2018}.
+At planar interfaces between WSs and dielectrics, unique properties of the SPPs emerge from the strong coupling between light and the chiral surface Fermi arcs \cite{Song2017,Andolina2018}.
 As a consequence, SPPs exhibit an anisotropic dispersion in a half-space geometry \cite{Zhou2015,Hofmann2016,Kotov2018}.
-Analogously, the optical response of thin films \cite{Tamaya2019}, hybrid layered structures \cite{Oskoui2019,Oskoui2023}, and magnetic domain interfaces \cite{Zyuzin2015,Lu2021} exhibits a strongly anisotropic character.
+Analogously, the optical response of thin films \cite{Tamaya2019}, hybrid layered structures \cite{Oskoui2019,Oskoui2023}, and magnetic domain interfaces \cite{Zyuzin2015,Lu2021} exhibits a strongly anisotropic character \cite{Guo2023}.
 Despite its potential technological impact, a WS waveguide with compact transverse section has not yet been studied.
+Importantly, a compact section allows a previously overlooked effect, namely, the nonreciprocity of light propagation with respect to the orbital angular momentum (OAM) quantum number.